-South Korea says woman tied to scandal arrested in Denmark
+Daughter of woman in South Korea scandal arrested in Denmark

 - Eddie Fisher dies; 5 marriages included Debbie Reynolds, Liz Taylor

-South Korea’s Yonhap news agency reports that Chung, a former member of the national equestrian team, allegedly took advantage of her mother’s relationship with Park to get unwarranted favors from Seoul’s Ewha Womans University.
+South Korea’s Yonhap News Agency reported that Chung, a former member of the national equestrian team, allegedly took advantage of her mother’s relationship with Park to get unwarranted favors from Seoul’s Ewha Womans University.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.